python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

    *This is also incremented when PTB adds support for a new Bot API version, which may include backwards incompatible changes in some cases as outlined* :ref:`below <bot-api-versioning>`.
 -  Z is the patch version.
    This is incremented if backwards compatible bug fixes or smaller changes are introduced.
+   If this number is 0, it can be omitted, i.e. we just write X.Y instead of X.Y.0.

 Deprecation
 ~~~~~~~~~~~